Once Donut has been added to your Slack team, you can begin inviting Donut to the channel(s) you'd like to use it in.

 1. Because private channels are only visible to members, you cannot initiate setup of a private channel from the dashboard.
 It must be done through the Slack channel.

-2. Only people in the private channel can see and edit pairing settings in the dashboard after Donut has been added to the channel.
+2. Only people in the private channel can see and edit intro settings in the dashboard after Donut has been added to the channel.